cliburn/workshop-swc/novice/git/01-backup.md

     then modify one line and add a fourth and display the differences between its updated state and its original state.

+2. How do Git handle non-text files (e.g. Word documents, PDFs, etc)?
+Use ~git log~ to find the last commit where "cheatsheets/git_cheatsheet.pdf" was changed, then use ~git diff~ to compare that version to the one in your working directory.

-2. The following sequence of commands creates one Git repository inside another:
+3. The following sequence of commands creates one Git repository inside another:

     <div class="in" markdown="1">
     ~~~